For drivers

 Safe winter driving

-Every year in BC, crashes caused by people driving too fast for road, weather and traffic conditions increase significantly during the fall and winter months.
+Every year in BC, crashes caused by people driving too fast for the conditions increase significantly during the fall and winter months.
 Your risk is high no matter where you live.
 Whether you’re facing snow and ice in northern BC or rain and fog in coastal BC, you can’t always predict how your vehicle or other vehicles will react.

 To help keep yourself safe, apply these winter driving safety tips: